TheodoreFong/R_portfolio/README.md

 # R_portfolio

-This portfolio are some of my projects with R code.
+This portfolio has some of my projects using R code.